Just in case you missed it :-)

 DESIGNER: Robbie Caponetto and Roger Foley

 LEFT - Up above the pantry, those sculptural heads are perfect.
-With a visually busy pantry below, and a spectacular door, we don’t need to be distracted with a lot of contrast.
+With a visually busy pantry below, and a interesting door, we don’t need to be distracted with a lot of contrast.
 So the white that blends in with the background, and also doesn’t visually dominate things, is perfect.
 This way they are still able to be displayed nicely en masse.

 More is good when displaying a collection you’re passionate about.